 Megan Hutchinson

-Co-presenter on 'The practical and ethical use of AI in appellate practice' session.
+Megan Hutchinson co-presented on the practical and ethical use of AI in appellate practice.

 Meredith Wallis